 We also know that Beet Kvass is brewed to an average alcohol content of 11%, often more, and no, I did not misplace a decimal, that is ELEVEN percent.
 It is done the same way homemade soda is done, and the same way water kefir, and kombucha is done.
 The more fizzy, the higher the alcohol content.
 The finer the bubbles, the higher the alcohol content.

-Alcohol has a NEGATIVE effect on the body, especially the digestive system, for two reasons:
+Alcohol has a NEGATIVE effect on the body, especially for children, and especially the digestive system, for six reasons:

 1. It kills microbes.
 It is used as a disinfectant to KILL living cells.
 It does not care whether these are inside or outside the body.